Skip to main content

 The Board is committed to providing an environment free from discrimination and harassment and prohibits discrimination and harassment on the basis of race, color, creed, religion, national origin, sex, pregnancy, gender identity or expression, sexual orientation, age, military status, disability, or other legally protected category.
 These actions and occurrences are prohibited regardless of whether they take place on District premises or at school-sponsored events, programs, or activities held at other locations.
 (See Policy 6123)

-Individuals who choose to participate in the public comment period should note that they agree to and are bound by the terms outlined in this policy and must conduct themselves in a manner consistent with the district code of conduct.
-Should individuals act in a manner inconsistent with district protocols, this policy, and/or the code of conduct, they may lose the privilege of the floor at the meeting and at future meetings.
+Individuals who choose to participate in the public comment period should note that they are bound by the terms outlined in this bylaw and must conduct themselves in a manner consistent with the district code of conduct and Board policies.
+Should individuals act in a manner inconsistent with district protocols, this bylaw, and/or the code of conduct, they may lose the privilege of the floor at the meeting and at future meetings.

-During public comment, speakers may comment on matters related to district educational programs, business, and operations.
-Comments related to specific personnel or students are not permitted during public comment, this includes the use of personnel and student names, or identifiable information such as job titles, grade levels, schools. etc. In order to protect individual rights, comments that are personal in nature should be brought to the attention of the Board President and/or Superintendent privately or in writing.
+During public comment, speakers may comment on matters related to district educational programs, business, and operations as provided for on the meeting agenda.
+Comments related to specific personnel or students are not permitted during public comment, this includes the use of personnel and student names, or identifiable information such as job titles, grade levels, schools. etc. If an individual has a particular complaint or comments that are personal in nature, they are encouraged to bring forth such complaints to the administrative officer in charge of the unit closest to the source of the complaint as provided for under Board Policy 3230.

-Members of the public observing the Board meeting are required to be respectful of each speaker and the Board.
+Members of the public observing the Board meeting are required to be respectful of all those in attendance, including, but not limited to, the speaker and the Board.
 Individuals who cause a disruption to the Board meeting will be asked to leave.

 Generally, the Board does not respond to items presented by or questions raised by speakers during public comment.
 The Superintendent or Board President may provide a response in writing where it is warranted.
 The Superintendent or Board President may determine the need to correct inaccurate and/or misinformation that is shared during public comment.